MrTeejay619/FinalProject_Chess/README.md

 - play a game of chess where your client is updated automatically when your opponent makes a move.

-- close the game window to be returned to the lobby

 ## Bugs